 Former U.S. Secretary of Agriculture

-Realization of livestock production’s environmental issues, coupled with higher energy costs and climate change-related drought, has significantly impacted the industry’s economics as well.
-Using Bion’s technology, new state-of-the-art production facilities can be permitted and developed in strategic locations that enjoy a dramatically reduced environmental footprint as well as improved resource and operational efficiencies.
-Existing operations can be retro-fitted to achieve many of the same benefits.
+Realization of livestock production’s environmental issues, coupled with higher energy costs and drought, has significantly impacted the industry’s economics as well.
+Further, the industry is facing backlash from both consumers and investors over its environmental and public health impacts.
+Using Bion’s technology, new state-of-the-art production facilities can be permitted and developed in strategic locations that enjoy a dramatically reduced environmental footprint, as well as improved resource and operational efficiencies.
+Certain existing operations of sufficient scale can be retrofitted to achieve many of the same benefits.

-As of 2012, there were nine million dairy cows, 80 million beef cattle, 62 million swine and billions of poultry in the U.S. that produce 100 times the waste of our human population…and the livestock waste is spread on our fields untreated.
+As of 2017, there were nine million dairy cows, 90 million beef cattle, 60 million swine and billions of poultry in the U.S. that produce 100 times more waste of our human population.
+We spend over $100B annually to treat human waste yet the livestock waste is spread on our fields untreated.
 According to a recent report by US EPA, more than 55 percent of the country’s rivers and streams are in poor biological health; the most widespread problem is excessive levels of nutrient pollution.
 The U.S. livestock industry must reduce its footprint while improving its efficiencies if it is to remain environmentally and economically sustainable in the modern world.

+This cleanup represents an essentially untapped opportunity.
 Bion’s technology has been tested and proven in commercial applications for more than 20 years.
-The technology, coupled with Bion’s unique understanding of this new space and its respect among critical stakeholders, positions the Company to capitalize on changes to our country’s clean water strategies that have already begun and the inevitable changes coming to the livestock industry.
+Technology, coupled with policy change we have introduced and our unique understanding of this new space, positions the Company to capitalize on changes to our country’s clean water strategies that have already begun and the inevitable changes coming to the livestock industry.